 Thus, it was deemed necessary to include a definition 'shell bank' to support the insertion of a corresponding provision.
-The Banking Institutions Act, No. 02 of 1998 (as amended) and its secondary legislation does not at present provide for such a definition.
+Namibian banking legislation and its secondary legislation currently does not at present provide for such a definition.

 by the insertion after the definition of "senior management" of the following definition: